The corruption of 53:2-4

 For more details please see: The word Hikmah in the Quran

-Similarly, and driven by the same motives, they have also twisted the meaning of verses 2-4 in Sura 53.
-What they claim is that the words "It was divine inspiration" indicate that every word spoken by Muhammad in his life time (or at least since he started receiving the revelation until his death.
-They claim that every word Muhammad uttered is to be regarded as being divine inspiration.
+Similarly and driven by the same motives, they have also twisted the meaning of verses 2-4 in Sura 53.
+What they claim is that the words "It is but a revelation being revealed" speak of every word spoken by Muhammad from the time he started receiving the revelation until his death.
+They claim that every word Muhammad uttered is to be regarded as being divine revelation!
 As a result of this false claim, they preach that all Muslims must obey every word spoken by the Prophet, whether it is Quran or his personal sayings (hadith).

 It is the purpose of this research to verify this claim in the light of the Quranic and also against historical evidence.

-From a linguistic point of view, we note that God says "In Huwa ila wahe yuha" 53:4 ..... this literally translates to (It is nothing but inspiration being inspired). the word "Huwa" is a key word in this verse, it literally means 'it', but that is not all.
-The word 'it' in English does not give a gender, 'it' could refer to a masculine or a feminine equally.
-However, in Arabic the word "Huwa" refers to the masculine (as opposed to the word Hiya which refers to the feminine).
-The word "Huwa" here refers to the Quran which is masculine in gender.
+We read in 53:4 the words: "Inn huwa ila wahyun yuha" 53:4.
+These words translate to: "it is but a revelation being revealed".
+The word "huwa" (it) is a key word in this verse.
+The word 'it' in English does denote a gender.
+The word 'it' could refer to a masculine or a feminine noun equally.
+However, in Arabic the word "huwa" refers to the masculine, while the word 'hiya' refers to the feminine.
+The word "huwa" in this verse refers to the Quran which is masculine in gender.

-The genuine believer in the Quran would always accept the Quranic verdict as the only absolute uncorrupted truth, but sadly, many among the Muslims place the hadith above the Quran, and so they should know what does their hadith say about the Prophet's forbidding of writing his own hadith.
+The genuine believer in the Quran would always accept the Quranic verdict as the only absolute uncorrupted truth.
+However, many Muslims sadly place the hadith above the Quran, and so they should know what their hadith says about the Prophet's forbidding of writing his own hadith.
 The following hadith are examples: